apache/flink-connector-pulsar/docs/content/docs/connectors/datastream/pulsar.md

 - `AT_LEAST_ONCE`: No data loss happens, but data duplication can happen after a restart from checkpoint.
 - `EXACTLY_ONCE`: No data loss happens.
 Each record is sent to the Pulsar broker only once.
-  Pulsar Sink uses [Pulsar transaction](https://pulsar.apache.org/docs/2.10.x/transactions/) and two-phase commit (2PC) to ensure records are sent only once even after pipeline restarts.
+  Pulsar Sink uses [Pulsar transaction](https://pulsar.apache.org/docs/2.10.x/transactions/) and two-phase commit (2PC) to ensure records are sent only once even after the pipeline restarts.

+{{< hint warning >}}
+If you want to use `EXACTLY_ONCE`, make sure you have enabled the checkpoint on Flink and enabled the transaction on Pulsar.
+The Pulsar sink will write all the messages in a pending transaction and commit it after the successfully checkpointing.

+The messages written to Pulsar after a pending transaction won't be obtained based on the design of the Pulsar.
+You can acquire these messages only when the corresponding transaction is committed.
+{{< /hint >}}

 ### Delayed message delivery